markscripter/ecma6-trip/README.md

 # ecma6-trip
-Experiments and Fun with ECMA6
+This repository is the holder of my experiments with ECMA6 (Harmony).